369geofreeman/machine-learning-algorithms-and-data-structures/Data-Structures/Linked-Lists/README.md

 * The "head" pointer local to the list keeps the whole list by storing a pointer to the first node
 * The overall list is built by connecting the nodes together by their pointers
-* Each node stores one data element, an int in this example.
+* Each node stores one data element, an integer in this example.
 * Each node also stores one "next" pointer
 * the "next" field of the last node is None indicating the end of the list